MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-virtual.md

 ### Virtual host requirements

-Before you begin, make sure that each virtual host system can dedicate the following resources to provision your virtualized Azure Stack HCI system:
+Before you begin, make sure that each virtual host system can dedicate the following resources to provision your virtualized Azure Local system:

 | Component | Requirement |
 | ----------| ------- |